James B. Connor

 Mr. Szymanczyk served as Chairman and Chief Executive Officer of Altria Group, Inc. from March 2008 to May 2012 at which time he retired from the company.
 From August 2002 through July 2008, he served as Chairman, President and Chief Executive Officer of Philip Morris USA Inc.

 He has served on the boards of the Virginia Commonwealth University School of Engineering Foundation, the United Negro College Fund and the Richmond Performing Arts Center.
 He also served on the Board of Trustees of the University of Richmond and the Dean’s Advisory Council for the Indiana University Kelley School of Business.
 Mr. Szymanczyk is currently a member of the Board of Directors of Dominion Resources Inc. where he serves on the Finance and Risk Oversight Committee.

 Lynn C. Thurber

-Since 2006, Lynn C. Thurber has served as non-Executive Chairman of LaSalle Investment Management, a global real estate money management firm investing in private and publicly traded real estate on behalf of institutional and individual investors and a subsidiary of Jones Lang LaSalle Inc. She also chairs the Jones Lang LaSalle Committee for the firm’s co-investment activity.
+Lynn C. Thurber served as non-Executive Chairman of LaSalle Investment Management, a global real estate money management firm investing in private and publicly traded real estate on behalf of institutional and individual investors and a subsidiary of Jones Lang LaSalle Inc., from 2006-2017.
+She chairs the Jones Lang LaSalle Committee for the firm’s co-investment activity.
 In addition, Ms. Thurber is the Chairman of the Board of Directors of Jones Lang LaSalle Income Property Trust, Inc., a non-listed REIT that owns and manages a diversified portfolio of office, retail, industrial and apartment properties.